Chicago Metro History Day

-The Annotated Bibliography is a required element of all History Day Projects.
+An annotated bibliography is a required element of all History Day Projects.

 What is a bibliography?

-The bibliography is a list of sources used in research.
+A bibliography is a list of sources used in research.
 The bibliography helps other researchers understand your research base and find those sources should they want to use them.

 All History Day projects must include an annotated bibliography that follows these requirements:

 - Lists all sources that students consulted in developing their entry.

 - Combine photos or other materials from the same collection into a single citation.
 (See nhd.org/annotated-bibliography).

 - Separate your bibliography into two sections: one for primary sources and one for secondary sources.

 - Do not attach primary or secondary materials to your annotated bibliography.

 - Do not include your annotated bibliography in the word count.